andrewlalis/handy-httpd/examples/multiple-handlers/README.md

 # Multiple Handlers Example

-This examples shows how you can use a `PathDelegatingHandler` to configure your server to handle multiple different paths, even with path parameters.
+This example shows how you can use a `PathDelegatingHandler` to configure your server to handle multiple different paths, even with path parameters.

+Run this example with `dub run`.